CPLN-680-Spring-2022/Huang_lechuan_todphilly/README.md

 <li>Folder raw_data/ with raw data.</li>
     <ul>
       <li>Tidycensus map (png) and shapefile of the DVRPC area</li>
-      <li><a href="https://dvrpc-dvrpcgis.opendata.arcgis.com/datasets/greater-philadelphia-2015-land-use/explore?location=39.977361%2C-75.184975%2C10.68">Greater PHL land use 2015</a> from DVRPC.
+      <li><a href="https://dvrpc-dvrpcgis.opendata.arcgis.com/datasets/greater-philadelphia-2015-land-use/explore?location=39.977361%2C-75.184975%2C10.68">Greater PHL land use 2015</a> from DVRPC (shp and dbf are too large to be uploaded, but I saved them locally).
 Other Land Use/Parcel data may be used (not downloaded):</li>
         <ul>
             <li><a href="https://www.opendataphilly.org/dataset/land-use">OpenDataPhilly PHL Land Use</a>: API available</li>
             <li><a href="https://data-montcopa.opendata.arcgis.com/datasets/montgomery-county-parcels-1">Montgomery County Land Use</a>: API not available</li>